Home > Resources > Manuals >

 As a general rule, VAT returns must be filed monthly in Belgium.
 Quarterly VAT returns may be allowed when certain conditions are met:

-- The annual turnover in Belgium does not exceed €2,500,000.
-This threshold is reduced to €250,000 for companies trading with energy products, land vehicles, mobile phones, computers and their accessories and IT components
+• The annual turnover in Belgium does not exceed €2,500,000.
+The old reduced threshold of €250,000 for companies trading with energy products, land vehicles, mobile phones, computers and their accessories and IT components was removed by Circular 2026/C/32.

 There is no application or additional formality to be met to change the frequency of filing.
 Normally, the tax office will notify taxpayers about the change of frequency of filing based on the above rules.